amyrks1992/Jogo-Snake-DIO/README.md

 # Jogo-Snake-DIO
-Recriando o jogo Snake na plataforma Digital Innovation One, no Bootcamp HTML Web Developer, na aula Recriando o jogo da cobrinha com Javascript.
+Developing the Snake game in the plataform Digital Innovation One, in the Bootcamp HTML Web Developer, in the class Recreating the Snake game with Javascript.